 SGS Pegasus School adopt a range of interventions to support pupils including: -

 - Proact – Scipr (see www.proact-scipr-uk.com/proact-scipr-uk for more information)

 - Social stories and Comic Strip conversations (see carolgraysocialstories.com for more information)

 - The Thrive Approach (see www.thriveapproach.com for more information)

 - Attention Autism (see ginadavies.co.uk for more information)

 - Makaton (see makaton.org for more information)

 - Signalong (see signalong.org.uk for more information)

-The impact of these interventions will be clear.
-Pupils develop communication, social interaction skills and independent life skills to enable their successful transition to adulthood.
+The impact of these interventions are clear.
+Pupils are developing communication, social interaction skills and independent life skills to enable their successful transition to adulthood.